2026 Price Guide · Greater Toronto Area

 Here's something most guides don't publish: price varies significantly by who's holding the needle.
 Based on real price data collected from GTA clinics:

-Injector type Avg price / unit Typical range
+Injector type Avg price / unit Avg price · clinics

 RN / RPN Registered Nurse $9.53 $6 – $13

-The credential premium is real: physician-led clinics charge an average of $11.45/unit — about 20% more than RN/RPN-led clinics at $9.53.
+The credential premium is real: physician-led clinics charge an average of $11.22/unit — about 18% more than RN/RPN-led clinics at $9.53.
+NPs have moved up to $9.85 on average, sitting between RNs and MDs.
 IMGs (International Medical Graduates) are foreign-trained physicians authorized to inject in Ontario under supervision.
-They consistently price below the market average, making them one of the best-kept options for patients who want physician-level training without the premium price tag.
+They consistently price below the market average at $8.31, making them one of the best-kept options for patients who want physician-level training without the premium price tag.

 What this means for you